Green Global Dictatorship: Regional Governance, UN Agenda 21, Sustainable Development, and the Wildlands Project

 A biosphere reserve is an international conservation designation, given by UNESCO under its Programme on Man and the Biosphere (MAB).
 Proscribed new uses of land are tools for implementing Agenda 21, the Convention on Biological Diversity, and other international (UN) agreements.
 As of May, 2008, the World Network of Biosphere Reserves includes 531 biosphere reserves in 105 countries (Figures 5, 6, and 7).

 To fulfill UNESCO requirements, each biosphere reserve must include three areas: 1) legally protected core areas, which include “minimally disturbed ecosystems,” 2) buffer zones where non-conservation human activities are prohibited, and 3) transition, or cooperation zones, which may include towns, farms, and other human activities where approved .
-These are the identical land subdivisions of the Wildlands Project, Agenda 21, and Sustainable Development Programs.
-For example, Tony Barnosky, the moderator for the 1995 international World Heritage hearing stated that eventually, the Yellowstone World Heritage ecosystem would include parts of Utah, Idaho, Wyoming, and Montana, an area of between 14 and 18 million acres.”
+These are the same land subdivisions recommended in the Wildlands Project, Agenda 21, and Sustainable Development Programs.
+Thus, Tony Barnosky, the moderator for the 1995 international World Heritage hearing stated that eventually, the Yellowstone World Heritage ecosystem would include parts of Utah, Idaho, Wyoming, and Montana, an area of between 14 and 18 million acres.”
 (Yellowstone itself is only about 2.2 million acres.)
-The extra land would be confiscated from private owners (from “World Heritage ‘Protection:’ UNESCO’s War Against National Sovereignty” by Berit Kjos (http://www.crossroad.to/text/articles/whpwans97.html ).
+The extra land would be confiscated from private owners (from “World Heritage ‘Protection:’ UNESCO’s War Against National Sovereignty” by Berit Kjos (http://www.crossroads.to/text/articles/whpwans97.html).

 In 1996, Congressman Don Young (R-Alaska) introduced “The American Land Sovereignty Protection Act” to help protect private property owners and to require Congressional approval of international land designations in the United States.
 This bill passed in the House but failed in the Senate, despite these strong words from Young:

 The concept of World Heritage Site/Biosphere Reserve has been extended to include National Heritage Areas.
-According to Joyce Morrison (“National Heritage Areas- Federally Controlled Land Use” http://www.newswithviews.com/Morrison/joyce44.htm), as of August, 2007, there are 37 National Heritage Areas in the United States (Figure 5).
+According to Joyce Morrison (“National Heritage Areas- Federally Controlled Land Use” http://www.newswithviews.com/Morrison/joyce44.htm, as of August, 2007, there are 37 National Heritage Areas in the United States (Figure 8).
 Many more are being proposed.
-Because there no federal laws authorize their existence, Congress has created NHA’s on an ad hoc basis.
+Because no federal laws authorize their existence, Congress has created NHA’s on an ad hoc basis.
 However, each NHA receives federal funding from and is managed and overseen by the U.S. National Park Service.

 Really what we have afoot here is the construction of a global plantation with the few controlling the world’s resources.